kohlilakshya/OS-CS344/README.md

   - `documentation/`: Includes the lab instructions.

 - **Instructions**:
-  After cloning the repository, you can directly run the following scripts to compile and execute the code:
+  After cloning the repository.
+Change the directory to assignment01 and then you can directly run the following scripts to compile and execute the code:

   ```bash
   ./compile-1a-and-execute.sh